 Approximately 80% of women will experience vaginal dryness at some point in their adult life due to hormonal changes.
 Vaginal dryness, also known as vaginal atrophy, can be itchy, physically painful, embarrassing and sometimes even lead to infection.
 Vaginal dryness during sex can be a real passion killer and in some cases be painful, so much so that you refrain from sexual intercourse.

 During the menopause, if the pelvic floor muscle hasn’t been looked after, it can become weak and urine leaking can occur.
 This muscle also helps us ladies’ climax, so if the muscle is weak, climaxing becomes more difficult, meaning that sex may become unenjoyable.
 Exercising and training your pelvic floor muscles can make a huge difference.

-Other symptoms you may experience are: Body odour, cold chills, dry eyes, dizziness, hair loss, tingling skin, tender breasts, heart palpitations, irritability, worsened allergies, excess facial hair, bleeding gums, burning tongue, weakened fingernails, osteoporosis, urinary problems, and weight gain.
+Other symptoms are: Body odour, cold chills, dry eyes, dizziness, hair loss, tingling skin, tender breasts, heart palpitations, irritability, worsened allergies, excess facial hair, bleeding gums, burning tongue, weakened fingernails, osteoporosis, urinary problems, and weight gain.

 It’s not all doom and gloom though as most of these symptoms can be helped with supplements, therapies or products that can help alleviate the symptoms experienced.
 As with most things, what works for one person may not work for another so you may need to try a few before finding the one that works for you.

-The Menodelight Menopause Relief Trial Pack consists of products aimed at alleviating aches and pains, hot flushes and vaginal dryness.
+The Menodelight Menopause Relief Trial Pack consists of products aimed at alleviating some symptoms of menopause such as aches and pains, hot flushes and vaginal dryness.
 It is ideal for trying out products for your symptoms, without the cost of the full-size products.

 Shop with ease at www.menodelight.co.uk using our Symptom Tool to tailor our products to meet your personal needs and start alleviating your menopausal symptoms.